Dr Vladimir Brljak

 - Brljak, Vladimir (Forthcoming).
 Donovan Sherman, Second Death: Theatricalities of the Soul in Shakespeare's Drama (Edinburgh: Edinburgh University Press, 2016).
 Shakespeare Quarterly

 - Brljak, Vladimir (2019).
 Andrew Escobedo, Volition's Face: Personification and the Will in Renaissance Literature (Notre Dame, IN: University of Notre Dame Press, 2017).
 Modern Philology

 Chapter in book

-- Brljak, Vladimir (Accepted).
+- Brljak, Vladimir (2020).
 Inventing a Renaissance: Modernity, Allegory, and the History of Literary Theory.
-In Beyond Aristotle's Poetics in the Italian Renaissance and Beyond: New Directions in Early Modern Italian Literary Criticism.
-Brazeau, Bryan Bloomsbury.
+In The Reception of Aristotle's Poetics in the Italian Renaissance and Beyond: New Directions in Criticism.
+Brazeau, Bryan London: Bloomsbury.

 - Brljak, Vladimir (2012).
 Allegorical Readings of Paradise Lost.
 In Milton through the Centuries.
 Ittzes, Gabor & Peti, Miklos Karoli Gaspar University of the Reformed Church in Hungary; L'Harmattan.

 - Brljak, Vladimir (Accepted).
 Allegory Studies: Contemporary Perspectives.
 Routledge.

 - Brljak, Vladimir & Lazarus, Micha (Accepted).
 Poetics before Modernity: Literary Theory in the West from Antiquity to 1700.
 Oxford University Press.

 - Brljak, Vladimir & Lazarus, Micha (Accepted).
 Artes poeticae: Formations and Transformations, 1500-1700.
 Classical Receptions Journal.